MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 - The *generate mode* appears  while the platform connects to the Azure OpenAI Service and content is being generated, functioning as a kind of progress bar for the user.
 This mode doesn't require any added logic on your part, because it's behavior is controlled by the platform.
 Its UI is limited to a caption, a link to terms of use, and an action to stop generating.
 - The *content mode* is used to display the AI-generated results, allowing the user to review the content, regenerate, save or discard the results.

 The following diagram illustrates the PromptDialog page type within the typical copilot flow.
-Your flow might vary.
+The flow you design might vary depending on whether you include a prompt mode 's

 [![Shows a flow of a copilot with the prompt dialog page type](media/prompt-dialog-flow-v3.svg)](media/prompt-dialog-flow-v3.svg#lightbox)